 Glenda had also been there working for about 20 years.
 She was the nurse on Station 1.
 Anne came along with me as curiosity got the best of her about who it was taking Mrs. Thompson’s walker and going into the bathroom with it before vanishing.

 When we got to the desk we explained to Glenda what had happened.
-“I can’t put my finger on who it is,” Anne confessed again.
+“I just can’t put my finger on who it is,” Anne confessed again.

-Glenda thought a minute and then said, “Jessie Hoffmyer?
+Glenda thought a minute and then said, “Mrs. Hoffmyer?
 Remember how she’d sit in the chair waiting for y’all to come put her to bed and then she’d get up with her walker and make her way to the bathroom?”

 “That’s it,” Anne declared slamming her hand on the desk.
 “She always wore a blue nightgown.
 They all had to be blue, her favorite color, or she would not change out of her street clothes.”